All Episodes

 Right.

-Um, a functional illiterate can get around, can get a driver's license, can drive a car, can cross the street.
+A functional illiterate can get around, can get a driver's license, can drive a car, can cross the street.

-Uh, a functional illiterate can probably speak.
+A functional illiterate can probably speak.

-Bobby Jojen, back in just a sec.
+Bobby Jogen, back in just a sec.

 Stay with us.

-Well, big news from the future nuclear capital of the Mid East, the Islamic Republic of the peaceful peoples of Iran.
+Well, big news from the future nuclear capital of the Mideast, the Islamic Republic of the peaceful peoples of Iran.

-Russian president Vladimir Putin has informed Iran that it will withhold nuclear fuel for Iran's nearly computed or completed power plant, lest Iran suspends its Iranium.
+Russian President Vladimir Putin has informed Iran that it will withhold nuclear fuel for Iran's newly computed or completed power plant unless Iran suspends its uranium enrichment as demanded by the UN Security Council, as well as European American and Iranians.

-Well, that's that's who's speaking.
+That's who's speaking.

 Who wrote this?